FreakingLoki/portfolio/README.md

 ## To Do

+- [ ] Add an icon in the head to increase the attractiveness of the website
+- [ ] Increase comments for better code readability
+- [ ] Adjust styling of links on index.html to be more obviously clickable

 - [ ] Add media queries for different screen sizes
 - [ ] Add any missing accessibility features
-- [ ] Increase comments for better code readability
+- [ ] Check contrast levels for colorblindness accessibility

-- [ ] Adjust styling of links on index.html to be more obviously clickable
-- [ ] Add details to the dropdown cards in the skills section on resume.html
+- [x] Add details to the dropdown cards in the skills section on resume.html
-- [ ] Add details to the slideshow cards on index.html
+- [x] Add details to the slideshow cards on index.html

 ## Possible Bonus Improvements